 We are sorry for your loss.
 There are ways to honor the placenta and/or create keepsakes from the placenta and umbilical cord.
 Some mothers find the process of creating these keepsakes to be healing.
 You can find ideas and step by step instructions here.

 Does the placenta contain harmful bacteria and heavy metals that I heard about in the news?

-There have been many recent news articles and fear based media articles circulating.
+There have been many past news articles and fear based media articles circulating.
 Nikole wrote a thoughtful article discussing these concerns and you can view it here.

 Do you provide directions for use?

 Yes, your package includes professionally labeled bottles and an information card for suggested uses.
 We will discuss this information together as well to help assure your understanding and provide an opportunity to ask questions in person.
 Consultations are also available for questions to all clients after services are complete.

 What forms of payment do you accept and when is payment due?